 “Her wit and easy swing” The New Yorker

-It’s rare for Adam Gopnik, The New Yorker contributor and author (Paris To The Moon, Through The Children’s Gate), to write liner notes.
-But he was so taken by York’s voice and style that he offered to write them for York’s Here With You.
+It’s rare for Adam Gopnik, The New Yorker contributor and author (Paris to The Moon, Through he Children’s Gate), to write liner notes.
+But he was so taken by York’s voice and style that he offered to write them for York’s Here with You.
 Gopnik enthuses: “…the miracle of jazz singing as good as this, is that a voice’s encounter with words manages not only to produce the emotion the songwriters put in but add another new emotion of the singer’s own.
 Cool jazz singers Anita O’Day, Chris Connor, June Christy and Julie London are subtle influences on York, but her voice is unique, with a rich, warm tone not often found.
 She mentions Rosemary Clooney’s comment “I’m a singer of fine songs who works with jazz musicians” as resonating with her approach.
 In live performance she is a true jazz singer who improvises with her phrasing and swings hard.
 “The in-the-moment interaction with my band members is such joy!

 Although York has been performing since 1980, her recording career did not come about overnight.
 Her early influences include singer/guitarist Frank D’Rone and the great June Christy’s “Something Cool” album.
 She left Chicago in the early 70s to major in political science at American University in Washington, DC and opened a restaurant, The Back Porch Cafe in Rehoboth Beach, Delaware in 1974, which is still thriving.
 She spent most of the 80s and early 90s in New York where she was featured vocalist with Swing Street, an eight-piece big band, and was coached by the great Abbey Lincoln.
 She currently spends her time in Chicago, New York, Paris, and Key West.